-Colcannon is the perfect dish for St. Patrick’s Day!
+Colcannon is the perfect dish for St. Patrick’s Day (or any other day you’re craving the best ever comfort food)!
 Combining the flavors of sweet cabbage, fried onion and creamy mashed potatoes creates a traditional Irish dish that will fill the family and leave them feeling satisfied!

 Cabbage and potatoes go together like peanut butter and jelly or macaroni and cheese!
 It’s just a perfect marriage of flavors, in fact, cabbage is perfect in pretty much any dish!